 Celebrity makeup artist, Nathan Johnson (@nathanwalnut), is QC Makeup Academy’s Executive Makeup Artist and is based in New York City.
-As winter approaches, Nathan gives his advice on understanding skin types so you can find products that suit every client!
+Today, Nathan gives his advice on understanding skin types so you can find products that suit every client!

-If you don’t really understand skin types and conditions, you’ll never be able to make any accurate recommendations.
-Your ability to recognize and work with each individual skin type will display a level of mastery beyond even the most experienced artists.
+If you don’t really understand skin types and conditions, you can’t make any accurate recommendations.
+When you can recognize and work with each individual skin type, your clients will recognize that you’re not the average makeup artist.
 Today we’ll address skin types and conditions, and in a future article, well will discuss some killer products and brands that work well with each one!

 Skin Types and How to Recognize Them

-Normal skin is often called well-balanced.
-There is generally an even balance of sebum (a natural lubricator produced by the body to keep the skin and hair smooth, supple, and shiny), and the skin is not too oily or too dry.
-The pores are fine and evenly distributed over the mask of the face.
+Normal skin is often called “well-balanced”.
+There is generally an even balance of sebum (a natural lubricator produced by the body to keep the skin and hair smooth, supple, and shiny), all over your face.
+The skin is not too oily or too dry, and the pores are fine and evenly distributed.
 The skin has a soft, smooth texture, a fresh color, and no consistent blemishes or sensitivities.

-Those with dry skin produce less sebum than those with normal skin – it is present all over the body, including the hands, scalp, and legs.
+Those with dry skin produce less sebum than those with normal skin.
+Dry skin isn’t just limited to your face—it can be present all over the body, including the hands, scalp, and legs.
 Those with this skin type tend to soak up moisturizers immediately.
-It can happen in a variety of degrees ranging from mild (which feels tights and itchy) to severe (which can be rough, flakey, and dull).
-This results in the skin’s inability to retain its natural moisture.
-This can happen from a variety of causes including:
+Dry skin can fall anywhere in the range of mild (which feels tights and itchy) to severe (which can be rough, flakey, and dull).
+Dry skin is a result of the skin’s inability to retain its natural moisture.
+This can happen from a variety of causes, including…

-- TEWL (trans-epidermal water loss—whereby a person with an impaired barrier layer will lose moisture)
+- TEWL (trans-epidermal water loss.
+A person with an impaired epidermis barrier layer will lose moisture)

 - Lack of ceramides and fatty acids that keep the barrier layer of the skin healthy

-Dry skin can be recognized by a lack of pores, fine lines and wrinkles, and varying degrees of dullness, brittleness, tightness, and flakiness.
+The calling cards of dry skin?
+A lack of pores, fine lines and wrinkles, plus varying degrees of dullness, brittleness, tightness, and flakiness.

-Those with oily skin have a heightened amount of sebum production.
-It can be recognized by enlarged and more noticeable pores, a shine over the skin, and often comedones (blackheads and whiteheads).
+Oily skin has more sebum than normal skin.
+You can recognize oily skin by the presence of enlarged and more noticeable pores.
+You’ll often see shiny areas over the skin and comedones (blackheads and whiteheads).
 Oily skin is usually a result of hormones and genetics.
 A proper routine can even out the oil production, but that will not change your skin type.

-Those with this skin type experience dry skin in some areas and have normal skin in others.
+Those with this skin type experience dry skin in some areas and normal skin in others.
 This is a result of natural variations in sebum production across the face.
-The areas with less oil production tend to be across the cheeks, while the mask of the face (or T-zone area) remains normal.
-Clients will likely have no visible pores on their cheeks (or other areas of the face), which will cause it to feel dry and itchy.
+Areas with less oil production tend to be across the cheeks, while the mask of the face (or the T-zone area) remains normal.
+Clients will likely have no visible pores on their cheeks or other areas of the face, which will cause it to feel dry and itchy.
 The normal areas of the face will often have fine pores and be well-balanced.

 On clients with this skin type, you will notice some areas that are normal and some areas that are oily.
 As with combination dry skin, this is the result of natural variances in oil production across the face.
-The oil glands in the T-zone area tend to produce more, making that area oily, while the cheeks produce less, making them normal.
+The oil glands in the T-zone area tend to produce more sebum, making that area oily.
+Meanwhile, the cheeks produce less oil, so that area is classified as normal.
 Clients with this skin type will notice enlarged pores in their T-zone and finer pores across their cheeks.
-The skin on the T-zone will feel slick or oily, whereas the skin on the cheeks will feel soft and well balanced.
+The skin on the T-zone will feel slick or oily, whereas the skin on the cheeks will feel soft and well-balanced.

-Acne can range from mild—with comedones appearing on the face and as well as the neck, shoulders, back, and chest—to severe—with breakouts covering the face and body.
+Mild acne is characterized by comedones appearing on the face and as well as the neck, shoulders, back, and chest.
+Severe acne is characterized by breakouts covering the face and body.
 In these cases, and those of cystic acne, scarring can be a common side effect without proper care.
-A few simple questions will help to determine if a client is acneic.
+A few simple questions will help you determine if a client is acneic.

-First, ask if their breakouts continued after puberty.
-Second, ask if the breakouts were also on their chest, neck, and back.
-If the answer is yes, they are likely acneic and their skin requires gentle care with non-comedogenic ingredients (specially formulated so as not to block pores).
+Firstly, ask if your client’s breakouts continued after puberty.
+Secondly, ask them if the breakouts were also on her chest, neck, and back.
+If the answer is yes, she’s likely acneic and her skin requires gentle care with non-comedogenic ingredients (specially formulated so as not to block pores).

 True sensitive skin is part of your DNA.
 It often manifests with persistent redness, flushing, pustules and papules, and overall sensitivity.
 This skin type can be determined by a medical diagnosis.